xVrukx/Library/readme.md

-# PyData Copy Tool
+# PyData (Library manager)

-A lightweight Python utility that copies or manipulates data, packaged into a single `.exe` with embedded version metadata and a custom application icon using **PyInstaller**.
+A lightweight Python utility that manages books members, packaged into a single `.exe` with embedded version metadata and a custom application icon using **PyInstaller**.

 ---